project-oak/oak/docs/abi.md

   for data (args 1 and 2) or handles (args 4 and 5) are not large enough for the read operation, then no data will be returned and either `BUFFER_TOO_SMALL` or `HANDLE_SPACE_TOO_SMALL` will be returned; in either case, the required sizes will be returned in the spaces provided by args 3 and 6.
+If no messages are available on the channel, `CHANNEL_EMPTY` will be returned.

   - arg 0: Handle to channel receive half
   - arg 1: Destination buffer address